Get Your Free 2024 Vacation Guide

 Named after a tree farmer and former mayor of the upstate town of Salem, the Wigington Byway starts at its intersection with the better-known and much longer Cherokee Foothills National Scenic Byway.
 Lined on both sides by remote forestland, the road is especially beautiful during the fall color season and in early summer when the rhododendron are blooming.

 As you make your way north along the roadway you'll have plenty of opportunity to stop at turnouts and take in the panorama of the mountains or have lunch in a wayside picnic area.
-There are also plenty of places to pitch a tent or park an RV, including Burrells Ford Campground along the Chattooga River and Cherry Hill Recreation Area, one of the nicest national forest campgrounds in the Southern Appalachians.
+There are also plenty of places to pitch a tent or park an RV, including Burrells Ford Campground along the Chattooga River and Cherry Hill Recreation Area, (The Cherry Hill Recreation Area is temporarily closed due to damage from Hurricane Helene) one of the nicest national forest campgrounds in the Southern Appalachians.

 Whether you're driving through or planing an extended stay, you won't have any trouble filling up your itinerary.